 TIA has focused on developing its estate.
-A Southside Business Park is under development This will be a major logistics, manufacturing and commercial business park that will cover 3.4 million square feet across 270 acres of the land at the southside of the airport.
+The first phase and link road for the Business Park South is continuing its development.
+This will be a major logistics, manufacturing and commercial business park that will cover 2.7 million square feet across 270 acres of the land at the southside of the airport.
 Once complete, the development has the potential to create 4,400 jobs and deliver extra revenue to reinvest into the airport.
-Construction on the main access road into the development and other infrastructure started in Spring 2022.

-A masterplan for the Northside Business Park has been agreed, to attract new business investment and deliver new jobs and growth.
-TIA is already working closely with international company Willis Aviation on its longer-term expansion plans.
-Construction of a new hangar for Draken commenced allowing Draken to expand its operational capacity and deliver a new training contract for the MOD.
+A masterplan for the Business Park North has been agreed, to attract new business investment and deliver new jobs and growth.
+TIA is already working closely with businesses on-site as detailed in the Achievements in Year above, with major opportunities being realised in 2022/23 and further plans in progress to attract more companies to the Airport.